The Most Important Thing Beginning Singers Need to Know

 - Keep your jaw relaxed.

 - This is about how much space you will need for singing specific vowels - especially the sound of ah.
+(Of course this doesn't apply to vowels Ee, Eh, Oh and Oo).

 - Now with the fingers still in your mouth sing ahhh on a comfortable pitch.
 Avoid singing too high or too low.